evaleev/libint/INSTALL.md

     -- Setting option WITH_ERI3_MAX_AM: 5;4;3
     ```

   * high MAX_AM generating >20k files may require `ulimit -s 65535` for linking library target on Linux to avert "ld: Argument list too long".
-Unity build likely averts this.
+Unity build (ON by default for library) averts this.

 * `WITH_MAX_AM` — G — Support Gaussians of angular momentum up to N. Can specify values for each derivative level as a semicolon-separated string.
 Specify values greater or equal to `WITH_<class>_MAX_AM`; often mirrors `WITH_ERI3_MAX_AM`.
 [Default=4]
 * `WITH_OPT_AM` — G — Optimize maximally for up to angular momentum N (N <= WITH_MAX_AM).
 Can specify values for each derivative level as a semicolon-separated string.
 [Default=-1 -> `(WITH_MAX_AM/2)+1`]